 1. Range of Services:

-In a traditional reactive approach most often then not small business services rely on a “computer guy” whose services they think they can afford, and only when they need them.
+In a traditional reactive approach most often than not small business services rely on a “computer guy” whose services they think they can afford, and only when they need them.
 This limits the knowledge and experience level and diversity of the tech support to just one or few persons.

 A proactive Managed Services model affords SMBs access to a fully staffed IT department, with computer engineers that have various lines of expertise and meaningful cumulative experience to tackle any tech support challenge, from setting up and monitoring the network, to planned maintenance and vendor management.
 MSPs are also partnering and working closely with multiple IT vendors, staying up-to-date on all things IT.